CramBL/binary_file_multiplier/README.md

 # Binary File Multiplier
+Copy and append content from raw data files without mutating any contents

 ## Purpose
 >Stop me from banging my head against the wall that is my ineffecient shell scripts.